rocketsciencenerd/biobot-search/README.md

 Drawbacks of TypeScript:
 - Takes some time to learn
-- May increases build time since code building needs to go through another layer of compilation
+- May increase build time since code building needs to go through another layer of compilation
 - Can be overly rigid for small projects
 - Some third party libraries may not have type definitions

-Typescript may not be suitable for all new React projects but is worth discussing in a dev team considering the value it adds in the prevention of bugs, improved ability to scale, and concise tracking of props through a React application.
+TypeScript may not be suitable for all new React projects but is worth discussing in a dev team considering the value it adds in the prevention of bugs, improved ability to scale, and concise tracking of props through a React application.

 ### Material UI